 To give you the finest counsel, Evergreen Personal Injury Counsel brings together a team of professionals, including lawyers, paralegals and legal assistants.
 These individuals handle all aspects of your case, answer your questions and assist you as your case proceeds.
 If you are in need of a traumatic injury attorney, this legal team is supported by a number of individuals who maintain your confidential records and ensure that you receive our fullest attention throughout the resolution of your case.

 As Evergreen Personal Injury Counsel’s word processor, every document the firm generates goes across Laura Dudley's desk, so she is involved in every case and gets to work with every member of the staff.
-Laura is not shy about asking the attorneys & staff questions, it seems almost daily, that she learns the intricacies of personal injury law and, in particular, the documentation that is required.
-She takes a lot of pride in making sure every document is complete, properly formatted and, yes, looks good.
+Laura is not shy about asking the attorneys & staff questions, it seems almost daily, as she learns the intricacies of personal injury law and, in particular, the documentation that is required.
+Laura holds a bachelor's degree in journalism and takes a lot of pride in making sure every document is complete, properly formatted and, yes, looks good.

-Outside of work Laura likes to garden, go dancing, and almost always has a book (or two) going.
+Laura is the mother of a grown daughter.
+Outside of work she likes to garden, go dancing, and almost always has a book (or two) going.

 SUSAN L. KAELIN

 Armed with a Bachelor of Science degree in Business Administration, Susan Kaelin has been employed in the legal profession since 2008.
-Prior to joining the team at EPIC, Susan accrued 15 years of diverse management and human resources experience, where she developed an expertise in client focus and advocacy.
+Prior to joining the team at EPIC, Susan accrued 15 years of diverse management and human resources experience, developing an expertise in client focus and advocacy.
+In 2013 she was recognized with the “Award of Excellence” from the National Association of Legal Professionals of Pierce County as well as the “Award of Excellence” for Washington State.

-On top of her work at EPIC, Susan is a highly active and accomplished member of her local communities.
-She is the former Vice President of NALS Association of Legal Professionals and the current Workplace Campaign Coordinator for United Way Pierce County, as well as a member of Washington State Association for Justice, Professional Women’s Network, Athletic Networking, and HR Professionals Association.
-She also volunteers and advocates for American Cancer Society, Leukemia Lymphoma Society, American Heart Association, Arthritis Foundation and American Diabetes Association.
+In addition to her work at EPIC, Susan is a highly active and accomplished member of her local communities.
+She is the former Vice President of NALS Association of Legal Professionals and the current Workplace Campaign Coordinator for United Way Pierce County, as well as a member of the Washington State Association for Justice, Professional Women’s Network, and HR Professionals Association.
+She also volunteers and advocates for the American Cancer Society.

-Born and raised in the Pacific Northwest, Susan and her husband, Mark, have three children: Hali (a senior graphic designer), Taylor (a cardiac rehab exercise physiologist) and Markus (an undergraduate at Oregon State University.)
+Born and raised in the Pacific Northwest, Susan and her husband, Mark, have three children: Hali (a senior graphic designer), Taylor (a cardiac rehab exercise physiologist) and Markus (a lineman with the Mountain States JATC).
 In her free time, Susan enjoys running, biking, and spending time with her family.

-Jennifer Sciola served in the United States Air Force from 1973 – 1989, with part of that in the Air Force reserves as a paralegal.
-She received her paralegal degree from St. Martins University, Lacey, WA.
-During her service she was a member of the Staff Judge Advocate Legal Team.
+Jennifer Sciola served in the United States Air Force from 1973 – 1989, with part of that in the Air Force reserves as a paralegal on the Staff Judge Advocate legal team.
+She received her paralegal certification from St. Martins University in Lacey, WA.

 In 1980, Jennifer was employed as a paralegal with Manza Moceri Gustafson law firm in Tacoma, WA.
 Although the firm name has changed over the years, Ms. Sciola continued her work as a paralegal.
 Currently, she is the Senior Litigation Paralegal with Evergreen Personal Injury Law firm.

-Jennifer is a member of the Washington State Association for Justice staff and also belongs to the Washington State Paralegal Association.
+Jennifer is a member of the Washington State Association for Justice and also belongs to the Washington State Paralegal Association.
 Jennifer enjoys the calming effect of her avid gardening and cooking.
-Her motor home trips with her family and Golden Retrievers bring her much joy as well.
+Her motor home trips with her family and golden retrievers bring her much joy as well.

 Heather Stamper is a paralegal at Evergreen Personal Injury Counsel.
-Heather began her legal career in 1993 specializing in personal injury after attending numerous CLE courses and seminars to hone her legal knowledge and skill-sets.
+Heather began her legal career in 1993, specializing in personal injury, after attending numerous CLE courses and seminars to hone her legal knowledge and skillsets.
+She received her legal assistant certification from Clover Park Vocational Technical College.
 Currently she is also a member of NALS, where she served as Educational Director from 2014-2015.

 During her tenure at EPIC, Heather has accrued considerable experience in managing a case from the early discovery stages through the trial of the matter.
 She prides herself on her personal commitment to professionally serving her clients, and has found assisting clients in need to be an exceptionally rewarding experience.
 She also enjoys the caring, family-like environment at EPIC.